There is no project success without a good story

 With the vision of continuous improvement and enrichment with cutting edge technologies we want to hold a space where projects and their stories receive deserved attention from the OpenForests team, our community, and the public in general.

 Therefore, selection of the projects will go through a careful assessment based on their unique story, communication skills, and sustainability criteria.

 Only a limited number of high-quality projects will be selected.

-If you believe that your project has a great story to tell, then please apply by the following form to be featured on the explorer.land platform.
+If you believe that your project has a great story to tell, then please register for a free account.